Fahim-99/API-Integration-Testing/README.md

 # Project Title: Automate a demo fintech API by postman & newman
-## Project Summary: I have designed a flow in this project that allows administrators to log in, add new users, and carry out various CRUD operations for the users.
-Users can also send and receive money, deposit and withdraw funds, make payments, and check their own balances and statements, among other functions.
-Additionally, agents are able to deposit and send money to clients.
-The consumer pays the retailer. additionally verify their statement and balance
+## Project Summary: In this project, I created a flow that enables administrators to log in, add new users, and perform a number of CRUD tasks for the users.
+Among other things, users can send and receive money, deposit and withdraw money, make payments, and view their own balances and statements.
+Agents can also transmit and deposit money to their clients.
+The retailer is paid by the customer.
+Additionally, confirm their balance and statement.

 ## Prerequisites:
 - NodeJS (Latest LTS)